devops329/devops/instruction/awsS3Deployment/awsS3Deployment.md

 - You must authorize GitHub to have access to your AWS account.
 - You can use a GitHub Action workflow to execute AWS CLI commands.
-- You will create a workflow that upload a file to your S3 bucket.
+- You will create a workflow that uploads a file to your S3 bucket.

 ---